-TRC §401(3)(a)2(a)(1)(A) provides two tests for the determination of whether income is business or nonbusiness income.
-Under the "transactional test" business income is income "...arising from transactions and activity in the regular course of a taxpayer's trade or business..."
-Under the "functional test," income is business income if the acquisition, management, or disposition of the property constitute integral parts of the taxpayer's regular trade or business operations.
-Under this test, a gain arising from the sale of an asset is business income if the asset produced business income while held by the taxpayer.
-Business income includes all income which is apportionable under the Constitution of the United States.
+TRC § 401(3)2.(a)(1)(A) defines business income as income arising from transactions and activity in the regular course of the taxpayer's trade or business and includes income from tangible and intangible property if either the acquisition, the management or the disposition of the property is an integral part of the taxpayer's regular trade or business operations.
+The term includes all income apportionable under the U.S Constitution.
+Nonbusiness income means all income other than business income.